Allergies, Asthma and Autism

 Create a visual schedule for medication and check-ups

-A visual schedule can provide a sense of structure and predictability.
-It can also make it easier to remember when to take daily asthma controller medication or attend doctor appointments.
-Use a visual aid such as a calendar, chart or planner to keep track of medication and check-ups.
+Visual aids, such as a calendar, chart or planner, can help you keep track of medication and check-ups.
 A color-coded Asthma Action Plan may be especially helpful for people with autism.
 Pictures or symbols may help people with autism understand foods they need to avoid.

 Use social stories to explain asthma and allergies